 So you’re taking a Cambridge English exam?
 Which one?

-Regardless of paper or pc, please find here below a few guides to help you find your way among the most popular English exams:
+Regardless of paper or pc, please find here below a few guides to help you find your way among the most popular English exam of all:

 Thank you for the time taken to browse this 😉